RichieG78/MyFinancialTracker/project03/my-financial-tracker/README.md

 - **CSS Grid** for the three-column dashboard
 - **Flexbox** for card and form alignment

-### 5.3 Responsive Design
+### 5.3 Desktop-First Design Approach
-Media queries ensure the application is usable across:
-- Desktop
-- Tablet
-- Mobile

-On smaller screens, the three columns stack vertically while preserving clarity and usability.
+The application is explicitly designed for **desktop use**.
+Mobile responsiveness was not a stated requirement for this assignment, and a deliberate design decision was made to prioritize the desktop experience.
+The complex 3-column dashboard layout is optimized for wider screens (1280px+) to allow users to view their entire financial picture—goals, actuals, and transactions—at a single glance, aligning with the typical user behavior of managing detailed finances on a computer.
+Use on mobile devices is not supported in this version, but could be developed for later versions.
 ---

 ## 6. JavaScript Interactivity

 JavaScript is used to enhance the user experience significantly, creating a dynamic interface:
-- **Visual Charts:** `charts.js` renders dynamic progress bars.
+- **Visual Charts & Graphs:**
-    - Bars and target lines turn **red** if spending exceeds the category target (50%/30%/20%).
+    - `charts.js` renders dynamic progress bars on the main dashboard that turn **red** if spending exceeds category targets (50%/30%/20%).
-    - Real-time **percentage labels** are calculated and displayed on the chart headers.
+    - **Chart.js** is utilised on the **Performance Dashboard** to render interactive bar charts showing annualised spending trends.
+- **Interactive Budget Counter:** A dynamic monitoring system that calculates total expenditure against income in real-time.
+It provides immediate feedback by displaying:
+    - A **Green** success message when income is perfectly allocated.
+    - A **Red** warning alert when spending exceeds available income.
 - **Inline Editing & Deletion:** `dashboard.js` enables users to:
     - Edit **expense** and **income** descriptions and amounts directly within the dashboard cards (AJAX).
-    - Delete expenses and income entries without reloading the entire page (AJAX).
+    - Delete expenses and income entries seamlessly, triggering instant recalculations of the budget totals.

 These features create a more engaging single-page application feel while remaining maintained by a Flask backend.